ondewo/ondewo-vtsi-api/docs/index.md

 <a name="ondewo.vtsi.SipBaseConfig"></a>

 ### SipBaseConfig
-The base config is for both the listener and caller ..
+The base config is for both the listener and caller.
 If you only provide it you will get a listener You will need to provide <code>SipCallerConfig</code> for the caller